Peakk2011/Mintkit/MintUtils-explain.md

-# MintUtils.js - สรุปความหมายแต่ละตัว
+# MintUtils.js - Summary of each meaning

 - **pipe**
-  รับฟังก์ชันหลายตัว เรียกทีละตัวจากซ้ายไปขวา ส่งค่าต่อกันเหมือนสายพาน
+Receive multiple functions, call them one by one from left to right, pass values ​​together like a conveyor belt

 - **compose**
-  รับฟังก์ชันหลายตัว เรียกทีละตัวจากขวาไปซ้าย ส่งค่าต่อกันเหมือน pipe แต่ย้อนลำดับ
+Receive multiple functions, call them one by one from right to left, pass values ​​together like a pipe but in reverse order

 - **createState**
-  สร้างตัวแปร state ที่เปลี่ยนค่าได้ มีฟังก์ชัน get/set/subscribe สำหรับอ่าน, เปลี่ยนค่า, และแจ้งเตือนเมื่อ state เปลี่ยน
+Create a state variable that can change values, with get/set/subscribe functions for reading, changing values, and notifying when the state changes

 - **generateCSS**
-  ฟังก์ชันเปล่า ส่งคืน string ว่าง ใช้เป็น placeholder
+Empty function, returns an empty string, used as a placeholder

 ---

-## แบบย่อ (ชื่อฟังก์ชัน/ตัวแปร)
+## Short form (function/variable name)

 - **g**
-  ย่อมาจาก get ใช้สำหรับอ่านค่า state
+Short for get, used for reading state values

 - **s**
-  ย่อมาจาก set ใช้สำหรับเปลี่ยนค่า state
+Short for set, used for changing state values

 - **u**
-  ย่อมาจาก subscribe ใช้สำหรับสมัคร callback เมื่อ state เปลี่ยน
+Short for subscribe, used for applying a callback when the state changes

 - **pipe**
-  ฟังก์ชันสำหรับต่อฟังก์ชันหลายตัวจากซ้ายไปขวา
+Function for connecting multiple functions from left to right

 - **compose**
-  ฟังก์ชันสำหรับต่อฟังก์ชันหลายตัวจากขวาไปซ้าย
+Function for connecting multiple functions from right to left